 And, while much of the beach will be crowded with parties, there are quiet corners, as well–consider taking a sunset horseback ride on the beach to enjoy the water from a different perspective.

-Be sure to catch a sunset on the Laguna Madre Nature Trail, head over to Port Isabel to climb the lighthouse, and learn about the process of rescuing sea turtles at Sea Turtle, Inc. during your trip as well.
+Be sure to catch a sunset on the Laguna Madre Nature Trail, head over to Port Isabel to climb one of the best lighthouses in Texas, and learn about the process of rescuing sea turtles at Sea Turtle, Inc. during your trip as well.